MattKuehr/MattKuehr/README.md

 ## Hi there 👋

+My name is Matt Kuehr and I am a junior at Auburn University studying applied mathematics.

 <!--
 **MattKuehr/MattKuehr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.